 If you live in a little apartment or a small home, chances are high that you have that dreaded real estate term: the "galley kitchen."
 Named after the narrow kitchens on ships, these rooms may be tight, but they're also known for using what little space there is very efficiently.
-To prove how cozy, stylish and functional a galley kitchen can be, we've rounded up ten pin-worthy rooms full of inspiring ideas for your next remodel.
+To prove how cozy, stylish and functional a galley kitchen can be, we've rounded up some pin-worthy rooms full of inspiring ideas for your next remodel.

 This minimalist kitchen from Ladny Dom puts every square foot of space to use.
 Installing a pretty apron sink at the far end of the narrow room keeps dish washing from getting in the way of food prep on the long butcher block countertop.
 A small wooden ledge with a pair of stools tucked underneath shows that even the tiniest of kitchens can be an eat-in kitchen.
 And an idea we're bookmarking for our next remodel: open cubbies above the cabinets for stashing cookbooks and infrequently used appliances.

 This tiny space found on This Little Street still manages to feel light and airy thanks to sleek white cabinet fronts with matching hardware.
 When choosing cabinets for cramped quarters, consider a minimalist design that will reduce visual clutter and make the room feel calmer.
 A whitewashed floor finishes the breezy space.

 When talking kitchens, designers sometimes refer to the "work triangle," made up of the imaginary lines drawn between the top three work zones: the sink, the stovetop and the refrigerator.
 The small but sunny kitchen above, spotted on sfgirlbybay, manages to fit this triangular arrangement, making the little space super functional.
 For your remodel, think about whether your kitchen could benefit from this geometry lesson.